 b.
 Opportunity Loss – Different sectors of the market outperform the others at different times and the sectors these couple of funds are invested in might be experiencing a downslide.

 So, building a portfolio that fits in with your goals and regularly monitoring it can make a lot of difference to your returns.

 A portfolio should be created by mapping the financial goals to your investments.
-Wealth creation, tax saving, capital preservation and retirement corpus are some of the most common investment goals.
+Financial goals are the dreams which you aspire to achieve and invest accordingly.
+Goals can be short-term or long-term.
+Buying a car or going on an exotic vacation tend to be short-term goals.
+While wealth creation, tax saving, capital preservation and retirement corpus are some of the most common long-term investment goals.
 Once your investment objectives are in place, the portfolio can be built to ensure that you are on track to realizing your aspirations.

 A portfolio with 3-5 mutual fund schemes across different market caps and/or asset classes is ideal.
 Remember, like most things in life – too much diversification leads to lack of control.
 Minimalistic is the way to go.

 4. How do I choose the funds for my portfolio?

 As is true for any investment, choosing funds for your portfolio should be based on your investment goals, risk tolerance, and duration of the investment.
 A diversified portfolio is usually what investors strive for keeping their objectives in focus and inherent risks in check.
 You can start by identifying the category of funds that you want to invest in.
 Once the category is finalized, you can look at various schemes available across different fund houses.
 Consider your age, income and financial goals before zeroing in on a scheme.
 A word of caution – be wary of the ‘one size fits all’ approach.

 Investing in Mutual Funds is made paperless and hassle-free at ClearTax.

 Using the following steps, you can start your investment journey:

 Step 1: Sign in at cleartax.in